 Safe Kids possesses two cash accounts, one with the specific purpose of disbursing grants to its coalitions and other affiliated organizations, and one as a depository, which is immediately transferred to Children's Hospital (the "Hospital"), another wholly-owned subsidiary of Children's National.
 All cash is controlled and advanced by the Hospital.
 Cash disbursements and transfers made by the Hospital for Safe Kids are tracked through the due from/to affiliates account which may result in a book overdraft due to timing.
-The book overdraft, which is included in accrued salaries, expenses and other current liabilities on the Statement of Financial Position was \$34,044 and \$152,861 as of June 30, 2016 and 2015, respectively.
+The book overdraft, which is included in accrued salaries, expenses and other current liabilities on the Statement of Financial Position, was \$61,773 as of June 30, 2018.